Gurpreets11/WeighingDemo/README.md

- # MVVM Demo App 🧱📱
+ # Weighing Demo App 🧱📱
+---

 A simple Android application to connect with Weighing machine.
-AFter connected, read weight data and display it on screen.
+After connected, read weight data and display it on screen.

 ---